-Refer to the scheduled maintenance guide for the appropriate intervals for checking the engine oil.
+Refer to scheduled maintenance information for the appropriate intervals for checking the engine oil.

 - 1. Make sure the vehicle is on level ground. - 2.
 Turn the engine off and wait a few minutes for the oil to drain into the oil pan. - 3.
 Set the parking brake and ensure the gearshift is securely latched in P (Park). - 4.
 Open the hood.
 Protect yourself from engine heat. - 5.
 Locate and carefully remove the engine oil level indicator (dipstick).